James Lammers

 James Bernard Lammers (July 16, 1924 – January 5, 1952) was an American mass murderer who murdered his pregnant wife and three children.
-On December 12, 1950, he strangled his wife, who was about seven months pregnant, to death then set their trailer on fire, resulting in their children dying.
-James was convicted of two counts of first degree murder, sentenced to death, and executed in 1952.
+On December 12, 1950, he strangled his wife, who was about seven months pregnant, to death, then set their trailer on fire, resulting in their children dying.
+James was convicted of two counts of first-degree murder, sentenced to death, and executed in 1952.

 Murders, trial, and execution

 The family had moved into a trailer in Troy eight weeks before the murders after James found work as a bulldozer operator there.
 However, six weeks later, he was fired.

-On the early of morning of December 13, 1950, the Lammers' family trailer was discovered on fire.
+Early in the morning of December 13, 1950, the Lammers' family trailer was discovered on fire.
 Neighbors tried to help, but were unable to extinguish the blaze.
 The bodies of 23-year-old Geneva Orr Lammers, 3-year-old Laura Mae Lammers, 2-year-old Melva Jean Lammers, and nine-month-old LaVern Francis Lammers were found.
-The children were sleeping during the fire, and had died from carbon monoxide poisoning.
+The children were sleeping during the fire and had died from carbon monoxide poisoning.

 The fire was initially thought to be accidental, and the police guessed that an exploding oil stove caused it.
 James Lammers was nowhere to be found.
 He returned to town on December 14, 1950, claiming he had been out looking for work, and that someone had recognized his truck in Topeka and told him about the fire.

 Suspecting that James had intentionally set the fire, the police asked him to show them where he had traveled.
 James took the police to Independence, Missouri, then to Kansas City, Missouri.
-He attempt to provide an alibi by showing them a receipt for gas supposedly purchased on December 12, but the actual date, December 13, was smudged and over it was written the number 12.
+He attempted to provide an alibi by showing them a receipt for gas supposedly purchased on December 12, but the actual date, December 13, was smudged, and over it was written the number 12.
 James then took them to Topeka, Kansas, where he had supposedly spent the night in a hotel and mailed a letter home to his wife.
 The letter was dated December 14, 1950.

-The group returned to Troy on December 15, and James was arrested and charged with first degree murder the next day.
-Upon being woken up to the news, he replied "Does it have to be as bad as that?"
+The group returned to Troy on December 15, and James was arrested and charged with first-degree murder the next day.
+Upon being woken up to the news, he replied, "Does it have to be as bad as that?"